 Grizzly Peak from San Miguel Peak.

-Route: From the trailhead at elevation 11,240 feet, walk northerly on-trail to Grizzly Meadows.
-From here there are two routes to the peak--the Class 2+ couloir route and the exposed Class 3+ southeast ridge route.
-Upon leaving the summit, return via the couloir or the Class 3 south ridge.
+Route: From the trailhead at elevation 11,200 feet, walk northerly to Grizzly Meadows.
+Choose between the standard couloir route noted with the blue line and the challenging southeast ridge route--for experienced mountaineers only.
+Upon leaving the summit, return via the couloir or the south ridge.
 Close the loop in Grizzly Meadows.

-The meadows are in a hanging glacial valley with granitic glacial erratics strewn about.
+The trail tracks above "Grizzly Meadows" at 2.1 miles but you can easily walk down to the lake.
+The meadows are on a large bench with granitic glacial erratics strewn about.
 The land falls away dramatically to the east with Cascade Creek occupying the trench.
 White Creek Falls plummet down the opposing wall.
 The contrast between the peaceful lake and the hovering southwest ridge of dominant Rolling Mountain could not be more startling.

 Couloir Route up Grizzly: The classic way up the mountain is also the easiest and fastest, though it does have its hazards.
-This image was captured west of Grizzly Meadows where the climb starts.
-Our objective is the crest on the right.
+This image was taken west of Grizzly Meadows where the climb starts.
 The access couloir is the wide declivity in the center of the picture.
 While it is not obvious in this photo, there is a cliffy area in the middle of this basin.
-Stay left, on the green ramp, until you pass the cliffs; then move right into the couloir.
+Stay left on the green ramp until you pass the cliffs.
+Then move right into the couloir.
 Saddle 13,400' is one mile from the lake at the top of the couloir.
 Ascending the mix of green and granite will induce tundra euphoria, guaranteed.

 I favor the right/northeast wall of the couloir but the entire gully is accepting, if loose.
 Groups should be aware of tumbling talus.
 In this image, one hiker is waiting his turn while two make the descent after visiting the peak.

-From the saddle, turn right/north for a relatively easy 0.2 mile, 15 minute, walk to the summit.
-Before I go on about how captivating this zenith is, let's wait for the ridge climbers to join us.
+From the saddle, turn right/north for a relatively easy 0.3 mile, 15 minute walk to the summit on a dirt/rock mix treadway.
+Before I go on about how captivating the zenith is, let's wait for the ridge climbers to join us.

-Looking back while approaching the peak, Engineer Mountain caps a wall of slabs on Grizzly's false summit.
+Looking back from the summit ridge, Engineer Mountain caps a wall of slabs on Grizzly's false summit.

-The most direct and easiest way home is to return via the couloir, as described above.
+The most direct and easiest way home is to return via the couloir.
 Recalling the cliffs in the basin, angle to the right upon exiting from the couloir until you are past them.